WolfVector/ruby_auth/README.md

 # Auth
-A simple auth system that I made to learn ruby and sessions.
+A simple auth system that I made to learn ruby on rails and sessions.

 ## Installation
 Add this line to your application's Gemfile: